naglissul/jsgd/README.md

 # JSGD - Java Script Game Development **or** Just Some Great Dancing :)

-Multiplayer web game, where players are jumping around the canvas and trying to pixel-draw the mario.
+Multiplayer web game, where players are jumping around the canvas trying to pixel-draw the mario.

 Use this link to play: [jsgd.web.app](https://jsgd.web.app)